 Feel free to watch it by yourself first, to see if you can spot the disclaimers.

-I thought at first, when I started studying the first scene, that maybe the movie-makers were having McDermott display this tell purposefully, at the start of the movie, to show that he had grown as a player by the end.
+I thought at first, when I started studying the first scene, that maybe the movie-makers were having Mike display this tell purposefully, at the start of the movie, to show that he had grown as a player by the end.
 That he had gotten rid of his obvious verbal tells.
 But, nope, he was letting out a stream of disclaimers there, too.
 And of course KGB had one himself with his Aces.

 If these tells are there as a result of the screenwriters not realizing what these things meant, you could say that these tells are actually the tells of the screenwriters themselves.

 But I could be wrong.
 The other option is that Koppelman and Levien knew they were obvious tells, but that it was the price they thought they had to pay to “Hollywoodize” poker and make it interesting.
-This explanation might make sense, because if KGB and Damon were silent, as they would usually be in a real life game, it wouldn’t make for very compelling drama.
+This explanation might make sense, because if KGB and Mike McDermott were silent, as they would often be in a real life game, it wouldn’t make for very compelling drama.
 Although then I would argue that it is still possible to create dramatic table talk that is realistic, too.
 That would be a scene I’d like to write; a dramatic, tense scene, but yet one that stays true to what decent players would be doing and saying in such a situation.

 Finally, I’d like to thank Michael Blinder again for bringing this stuff to my attention.
 Michael is also the same guy who wrote a most awesome review of my poker tells book.
-It’s a review that I may or may not deserve, time will tell, but I am honored that he wrote it.

 I always thought it was kind of dumb that KGB’s “big tell” was eating Oreos.
 Seriously?
 You mean to tell me that this guy has been cleaning house for years always eating Oreos out of a chip tray and Matt Damon is the first guy to notice this?